19 Horrifying Stories About Famous Kidnapping Victims

 In 1996, Amber Hagerman was kidnapped while riding her bike in a parking lot.
 She was later killed by her captor, who has never been identified.
 Her case was the inspiration for the Amber Alert notification system.

-A neighbor witnessed the kidnapping of nine year old Hagerman and called the police.
+A neighbor witnessed the kidnapping of 9-year-old Hagerman and called the police.
 The girl's mother, father, and neighbors started looking for Amber, but sadly, a dog walker found her body four days after her abduction.
 The crime remains unsolved to this day.

 Toole was suspected of the crime for many years, but a changing story and retracted confessions slowed down progress in the case.
 At one point, people thought that Jeffery Dahmer may have been the culprit, but that was later discounted.
 The case was finally closed in 2008, with Toole held accountable for the crime.

 Michael Anthony Hughes

 Michael Anthony Hughes has been missing since 1994.
 He was abducted by Franklin Delano Floyd while he was attending school.
 Hughes has never been seen since, but Floyd was arrested for his kidnapping and sentenced to 52 years in prison.